 - A toddler should rear face in a toddler seat until a MINIMUM of 18kg or 105cm, around age 4.

-- There are incredibly safe car seats, not at the baby expo, that let you keep your child rear facing in a harness until 25kg or 125cm, around age 6.
+- There are incredibly safe car seats, often not at the baby expos, that let you keep your child rear facing in a harness until 25kg or 125cm, around age 6.

 - A child needs protection in a full back booster seat until 1.5m tall, when they can pass the 5 step test.
 This is usually between 10 and 12 years old.

-Top tips for the expecting parents at the Mama Magic Baby Expo / Black Friday
+Top tips for the expecting parents at a Baby Expo

 A baby needs an infant seat.
 No exceptions.

 Just because a seat says you can use it from 0 kg does NOT mean it is suitable for a baby.
-Ethical car seat salespeople will tell you that your baby needs to be in an infant seat until they can sit on their own.
+Ethical car seat salespeople will tell you that your baby needs to be in an infant seat until they can sit on their own for extended stretches.
 Ideally, they should stay in the seat until they reach the maximum height or weight on the orange sticker on the seat.
 This is usually at 13kg or 75cm, around age 1.
 All infant seats are exclusively rear facing.

 If budget is an issue, buy the safest infant seat and forget the isofix base.

 Isofix isn’t a safety feature, except in reducing installion mistakes.
 I have recently seen a number of parents who have made errors with the isofix base, so that isn’t always true.
 A proper seatbelt installation is even a percentage point or so safer in most independent testing.

 In an infant seat, isofix is definitely a great convenience and makes life a lot easier – which every parent needs.
 That said, the base often costs as much as the seat itself.